just-buildsystem/justbuild/share/man/just-mr.1.md

    specifying known hostnames.
 When fetching from a non-local mirror, URLs with hostnames in the given list are preferred (in the order given) over URLs with other hostnames.
+ - the key *`"extra inherit env"`*, if given, is a list of strings specifying additional variable names to be inherited from the environment (besides the ones specified in *`"inherit env"`* of the respective repository definition).
+This can be useful, if the local git mirrors use a different protocol (like `ssh` instead of `https`) and hence require different variables to pass the credentials.

 This options overwrites any values set in the **`just-mrrc`**(5) file.
 Default: file path *`".just-local.json"`* in user's home directory.